mas-bandwidth/gafferongames/content/post/integration_basics.md

             return -k * state.x - b * state.v;
         }

 This function calculates a spring and damper force and returns it as the acceleration assuming unit mass.
-What you write here is simulation dependent, but you must structure your simulation so you can calculate the acceleration inside this method given the current state and time, otherwise it cannot work with the RK4 integrator.
+What you write here is simulation dependent, but you must structure your simulation so you can calculate the acceleration inside this method given the current state and time, otherwise it will not work with the RK4 integrator.

 Finally we get to the integration routine itself: